 Wellness in the Swiss mountains

 How about winter wellness?
-Spending time in saunas can complement winter sports, reviving muscles after time on the slopes, or be an alternative reason to travel.
+Spending time in saunas can complement winter sports, revive muscles after time on the slopes, or be an alternative reason to travel.

 Les Bains de Villars features saunas, steam rooms and a heated outdoor pool with mountain views.
 Massages and treatments are available at the baths.